Talladega Divorce Lawyers

 - We are currently charging $490 for simple uncontested divorces with minor children.

 The uncontested divorce in Talladega may require additional fees if there are substantial property or tax considerations involved, business interests, paternity issues, retirement issues, or any other complex issues that would require more time of the attorney.
 There is also a filing fee that the county charges when a divorce is filed.
-This filing fee varies from county to county.
+This fee varies from county to county.
 Give our Talladega divorce lawyer a call today for more information about the filing fee in your county.

-Divorce Lawyers in Talladega County
+Divorces in Talladega

 It is called an uncontested divorce because there are no contested issues in the case.
 The judge does not have to decide any unresolved issues since you have already reached an agreement by yourselves.
 Any other way that you file for divorce is usually considered a contested divorce since at the time the divorce is filed there are still contested issues to be resolved.